im-machakata/cctv-direct/.github/README.md

-# CCTV Direct Data Miner
+# PHP Data Miner

-Fetches data from [cctv-direct.co.za](http://cctv-direct.co.za) into a custom file.
+Fetches data from a certain website.

 ## Installation